pingcap/docs-cn/auto-random.md

 Pay attention to the following restrictions when you use `AUTO_RANDOM`:

-- Specify this attribute for the primary key column **ONLY** of integer type.
-Otherwise, an error might occur.
+- Specify this attribute for the primary key column **ONLY** of `bigint` type.
+Otherwise, an error occurs.
 In addition, when the attribute of the primary key is `NONCLUSTERED`, `AUTO_RANDOM` is not supported even on the integer primary key.
 For more details about the primary key of the `CLUSTERED` type, refer to [clustered index](/clustered-indexes.md).
 - You cannot use `ALTER TABLE` to modify the `AUTO_RANDOM` attribute, including adding or removing this attribute.
+- You cannot use `ALTER TABLE` to changing from `AUTO_INCREMENT` to `AUTO_RANDOM` if the maximum value is close to the maximum value of the column type.
 - You cannot change the column type of the primary key column that is specified with `AUTO_RANDOM` attribute.
 - You cannot specify `AUTO_RANDOM` and `AUTO_INCREMENT` for the same column at the same time.
 - You cannot specify `AUTO_RANDOM` and `DEFAULT` (the default value of a column) for the same column at the same time.
+- When`AUTO_RANDOM` is used on a column, it is difficult to change the column attribute back to `AUTO_INCREMENT` because the auto-generated values might be very large.
 - It is **not** recommended that you explicitly specify a value for the column with the `AUTO_RANDOM` attribute when you insert data.
 Otherwise, the numeral values that can be automatically allocated for this table might be used up in advance.